Agriculture in Brazil: Mechanization: 1990s

+Agrotechnology

+Brazil's sugarcane cultivation has largely been for sugar production, but in the more recent decades it has been utilized for ethanol production.
+The global focus on sustainable energy production, has led to the expansion of biofuel crops such as sugarcane.
+Brazil has had an extremely attractive market for ethanol production due to their sugarcane genomics program which led to biotechnology startups and agro-biotech companies from across the globe to locate in the country.

 Irrigation

 The first irrigation experiments in Brazil occurred in Rio Grande do Sul, for cultivating rice.
 The first record dates to 1881 with the construction of the Cadro dam which began in 1903.
 However, the practice broadened in the last thirty years of the 20th century between the years 1970 to 1980.

 Private initiative developed irrigation in the South and Southeast regions.

 In the Northeast official bodies, such as DNOCS and CODEVASF, led the way beginning in the 1950s.
 In 1968, the Executive Group on Irrigation and Agrarian Development (GEIDA) was set up, and two years later it instituted the Multi-annual Program of Irrigation (PPI).
 The majority of resources were directed to the Northeast.
 These federal initiatives, however, did not achieve success.
 In 1985 a new guidance and in 1996 a new direction produced the New Model of Irrigation Project.
 The Project intended to broaden the use of irrigation in agriculture and drew on more than 1,500 national and foreign experts.

 According to the World Bank, Brazil's irrigation potential is about 29000000 ha.
 In 1998, however, drought reduced capacity to only 2.98 million hectares.

 At the end of the 20th century, the country primarily used surface irrigation (59%), followed by overhead (35%) and then targeted irrigation.
 The South represented the largest irrigated area (more than 1.1 million hectares), followed by the Southeast (800 thousand hectares) and Northeast (490 thousand hectares).

 Currently, a regulatory milestone of irrigation is making its way through the National Congress of Brazil, through bill 6381/2005, which aims at replacing the Law 6662/1979, which regulates irrigation policy.

 Water resources policy is regulated by Law 9433/1997, and managed by the National Council.